Nicole F. O'Brien, MD

-Commencing July 2012 Nationwide Children’s Hospital will offer residents the opportunity to participate in a two year certificate program in global health.
-The program will provide residents with a better understanding of the medical challenges faced in other countries and prepare you for careers and activities that involve the field of global health.
+Nationwide Children’s Hospital offers residents the opportunity to participate in a two year certificate program in global health.
+The program provides residents with a better understanding of the medical challenges faced in other countries and prepares you for careers and activities that involve the field of global health.

-This program will offer you an in-depth global health didactic series, mentorship from international scholars and faculty with global health experience, global health journal clubs and workshops.
+This program offers you an in-depth global health didactic series, mentorship from international scholars and faculty with global health experience, global health journal clubs and workshops.

 You will also have the opportunity to complete a one month global health elective experience, practicing medicine first hand with those who provide care in developing countries or learning about more advanced techniques and practices from colleagues in other developed parts of the world.

 This program responds to the needs and interests of a growing number of residents who are interested in a more comprehensive global health education and ensures that NCH Pediatric Residency remains one of the country’s top programs.

 |Global Health Curriculum Self-Assessment||Complete self-assessment tool to identify areas of interest/ strengths/ weaknesses in global health||Upon entrance to the certificate program and at completion of the program|

 |Global Health Curriculum Didactics||Online modules, international SIG, noon conferences relevant to global health||Documented 30 hours of contact time over two years of program|